-One problem with healthy, natural foods, is that they tend to spoil easily.
+One problem with whole, natural foods is that they tend to spoil easily.

-It can also be a challenge when travelling without access to a refrigerator.
+It can also be a challenge when traveling without access to a refrigerator.

-However, many healthy foods can be stored long-term without spoiling, as long as you have the right temperature and moisture conditions.
+Still, many healthy foods can be stored long term without spoiling, as long as you have the right temperature and moisture conditions.

 Here are 22 healthy foods that don't spoil easily.